Character varieties of higher dimensional representations and splittings of 3-manifolds: Tribranched surfaces and complexes of groups

 \begin{defn}[Strongly essential tribranched surfaces] Let $\Sigma$ be an essential tribranched surface contained in $M$.
 We say that $\Sigma$ is {\em strongly essential} if it satisfies the following additional condition besides the conditions (ETBS1), (ETBS2) and (ETBS3) in Definition~\ref{def:ETBS}: \begin{enumerate}[labelindent=.5em, labelwidth=4em, labelsep*=1em, leftmargin=!, label=(ETBS\arabic*)] \item for each connected component $N$ of $M(\Sigma)$, the natural functorial homomorphism $\pi_1(N)\rightarrow \pi_1(M)$ is injective. \end{enumerate} \end{defn}

 In the rest of this section we consider a strongly essential tribranched surface $\Sigma$ contained in a $3$-manifold $M$.
 Due to the condition (ETBS4) and the twisted commutativity (\ref{eq:twist}) one readily verifies that the morphism $\phi_\Sigma\colon G(\mathcal{Y}_\Sigma) \rightarrow \pi_1(M,x_0)$ defined in the previous subsection is {\em injective} on each local group $G_\lambda^\Sigma$, and thus the $2$\nobreakdash-complex of groups $G(\mathcal{Y}_\Sigma)$ is {\em developable} due to Proposition~\ref{prop:development}.
-In the following we shall verify that the development $D(\mathcal{Y}_\Sigma, \phi_\Sigma)$ of $G(\mathcal{Y}_\Sigma)$ with respect to the morphism $\phi_\Sigma$ is not only connected but also {\em simply connected} by reconstructing it in another {\em geometric} manner (compare to the construction of trees associated to hypersurfaces in \cite[Section~1.4]{Shalen}).
+Note that the surjectivity of $\phi_{\Sigma,*}$ (Proposition~\ref{prop:pres}) implies the {\em connectedness} of the development $D(\mathcal{Y}_\Sigma, \phi_\Sigma)$ of $G(\mathcal{Y}_\Sigma)$ with respect to the morphism $\phi_\Sigma$; see \cite[Chapter~III.$\mathcal{C}$ 3.14]{BH} for details.
+In the following we shall verify that the development $D(\mathcal{Y}_\Sigma, \phi_\Sigma)$ is not only connected but also {\em simply connected} by reconstructing it in another {\em geometric} manner (compare to the construction of trees associated to hypersurfaces in \cite[Section~1.4]{Shalen}).

 \paragraph{\bfseries Geometric construction of a development}